-- whether the study is approved or must be revised - whether the study contains no more than minimal risk or more than minimal risk to potential participants.
-The IRB will consider characteristics (e.g., age, health status, vulnerability to coercion) of the study population, the specific risks (e.g., physical, psychological, social, privacy) associated with the research activity and local norms when making a risk level determination; - whether documentation of informed consent/participant assent and/or parental permission are required or can be waived - whether a qualified scientist is required
+- whether the study contains no more than minimal risk or more than minimal risk (see definitions below) to potential participants.
+The IRB will consider characteristics (e.g., age, health status, vulnerability to coercion) of the study population, the specific risks (e.g., physical, psychological, social, privacy) associated with the research activity and local norms when making a risk level determination: - whether documentation of informed consent can be waived - whether a qualified scientist is required - Finally, whether the study is a) approved as it is written, b) must be revised or c) is not appropriate for a student research project (due to level of risk to the student researcher and/or participants).
+The IRB will sign Form 4 only if the project is approved.

 No more than minimal risk exists when the probability and magnitude of harm or discomfort anticipated in the research are not greater than those ordinarily encountered in daily life or during performance of routine physical or psychological examinations or tests.
-Studies must involve anonymous data to be considered no more than minimal risk.
+Research projects considered no more than minimal risk typically involve anonymous data collection (i.e., the data/responses cannot be linked to a particular person).
+In summary, physical, psychological or possibility of sharing a person's private information must be very small to be considered no more than minimal risk.